Fallon Sherrock: Personal life

-Sherrock has a son, born in 2014.
-Her twin sister Felicia also plays darts and the pair represented England Youth at the WDF Europe Cup Youth in 2011.
+Sherrock has a son, born in 2014, and she worked as a hairdresser prior to becoming a darts player.
 In 2017, Sherrock had treatment for a kidney problem.
 This caused her face to swell up, for which she received online abuse.

+She said she had learned how to use the comments to perform better, stating: "If I'm feeling a bit slouchy, I'll look at some of the comments and I'll be like: 'OK, now I need to prove you wrong.
 The condition made her teetotal and she is required to drink water regularly to keep her kidneys cleansed.
-Sherrock began a relationship with fellow darts player Cameron Menzies in 2021.
+Sherrock dated fellow darts player Cameron Menzies from 2021 to 2025.

 Sherrock was appointed Member of the Most Excellent Order of the British Empire (MBE) in the 2023 Birthday Honours for services to darts.